 Continue Reading »

-This is an old post, now new and improved, revisited for two reasons: one, my neck issues are making it hard to write new posts these days.
+This is an old post, now new and improved, revisited for two reasons: one, my are making it hard to write new posts these days.
 But more importantly, I wrote this in November 2010, when my blog was still a baby.
-Chances are you’ve never seen this before, and kookys taste much better…
+Chances are you’ve never seen this before, and kookys taste much better when we…

 Continue Reading »